ShaptakNaskar/Lenovo-IdeaPad-130-15IKB-Hackintosh-EFI-macOS-Monterey/README.md

 - ✅ **Battery** - Proper battery percentage
 - ✅ **Webcam** - Working with all apps

-## 📝 Notes

-- 📝 **HDMI** - Not tested
-- 📝 **SD Card Reader** - Not tested

 ## ❌ Known Issues

 - ❌ **Ethernet is slow** - Included [HoRNDIS](https://github.com/theQuert/HoRNDIS) for enabling USB tethering with android devices
 - ❌ **Integrated WiFi and Bluetooth will not work**
 - ❌ **Touchpad is wonky** - If you bring your finger close to the edge of the touchpad, cursor keeps moving until you swipe on the middle

+## 📝 Notes

+- 📝 **HDMI** - Not tested
+- 📝 **SD Card Reader** - Not tested
+- 📝 **This EFI has been tested up to Ventura 13.7.8 as it still supports Kaby Lake, but since Ventura is more optimized for Apple Silicon, Monterey is the most reliable choice.**

 ## ⚠️ Important Disclaimer

-**Legal Notice:** This project is for educational purposes only. macOS is proprietary software owned by Apple Inc. This EFI configuration does not contain any copyrighted Apple software.
-Users are responsible for obtaining legitimate copies of macOS and ensuring compliance with Apple's Software License Agreement.
+**Legal Notice:** 🚨 I am **NOT** responsible for thermonuclear war, Steve Jobs haunting your dreams, or Tim Cook sending hitmen to your home! 👻🍎 This is for **entertainment and educational reference only**.
+No warranty, no AppleCare, no Genius Bar for you!
+Use at your own risk, and **never blame me** for summoning ghostly software bugs or fruit-branded nightmares! 😱

 **Hardware Warranty:** Hackintoshing may void your warranty faster than you can say "Genius Bar appointment."
 Proceed at your own risk, and maybe don't mention this to your local Apple Store employee. 🤫

-**Support:** This is a community effort - no official support from Apple, Lenovo, or your local tech support relative who "knows computers."
+**Support:** This is a community effort - Please do not expect official support from Apple, Lenovo, or your local tech support relative who "knows computers." 🤷‍♂️

 ## 🤝 Contributing